 - Establishing a group of professionals (pharmacists and nurses) to develop a synergistic plan for medication delivery, administration, and control between the two departments.
 Because walking a group of people through the entire process takes so much time and effort, simulation provided a system map so that the overall picture could be viewed.

-Because there were bottlenecks on the patient care unit concerning questions about staff responsibilities, The Company recommended revisions in policies and practice procedures.
-However, the working committee needed to demonstrate for key decision-makers in the hospital hierarchy where the bottlenecks occurred, Because of the intricacies of the situation, The Company decided that a standard flow chart just wouldn’t do.
+Because there were bottlenecks on the patient care unit concerning questions about staff responsibilities, The company recommended revisions in policies and practice procedures.
+However, the working committee needed to demonstrate for key decision-makers in the hospital hierarchy where the bottlenecks occurred, Because of the intricacies of the situation, The company decided that a standard flow chart just wouldn’t do.
 They needed something more visual and demonstrable that would have a forceful and influential impact.
-So The Company sought out ProcessModel simulation modeling for their expertise in helping resolve these issues.
+So they sought out ProcessModel simulation modeling for their expertise in helping resolve these issues.

 Looking To Stimulate Your Processes?